AdobeDocs/experience-manager-65.de-DE/help/forms/using/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 ---
-title: Generierung eines Datensatzdokuments für adaptive Formulare
+title: Generieren eines Datensatzdokuments für adaptive Formulare
 seo-title: Generate Document of Record for adaptive forms
 description: Sie erfahren in diesem Artikel, wie Sie eine Vorlage für ein Datensatzdokument (DoR, Document of Record) für adaptive Formulare erstellen können.
 seo-description: Explains how you can generate a template for a document of record (DoR) for adaptive forms.